DWROB/project/README.md

 - set existing tasks as complete
 - persist a record of all pending and completed tasks (give the user the option to delete all permanently if they want)
 - work on their computer using the pomodoro technique.
-- keep a record of the time they have dedicated to focussing with the timer.

 ## /project